Position

 Responsibilities:

-• Provide expert testimony in legal proceedings.
+• Provide expert testimony in court and assist in the prosecution of offenders.

 Qualifications